godotengine/godot-docs/classes/class_area.rst

 | *Getter* | get_collision_layer()      |
 +----------+----------------------------+

 The area's physics layer(s).
 Collidable objects can exist in any of 32 different layers.
 A contact is detected if object A is in any of the layers that object B scans, or object B is in any layers that object A scans.
-See also ``collision_mask``.
+See also :ref:`collision_mask<class_Area_collision_mask>`.

 .. _class_Area_collision_mask: